 Marina: Fortunately for Spanish we have several resources we can use when translating segments that contain Old English.
 There are terminology and even grammar choices you can make to try to convey the intention and the weight of the original source text.
 Perhaps one of the most challenging things about translating Old English is the risk of misinterpreting the intention of the text.
 It’s important to consult with the right sources so as not to confuse the original message, or even worse, confuse the players with a translation that is difficult to understand.
 I think it helps to be very familiar with the type of genre of the game.
 If you have read authors such as Tolkien who use this type of narrative in Spanish you will be much better prepared to work on it.
 Of course, it goes without saying that being familiar with George R. R. Martin literature was also be immensely helpful to the translation work of Elden Ring.

-Localizing into neutral Latin American Spanish is always a huge challenge because it includes so many different countries and regions.
+Localizing into neutral Latin American Spanish is always a massive challenge because it includes so many different countries and regions.
 Was it difficult to navigate the neutralness in this game?

 Marina: I’m very passionate about this subject.
 I like to say that, different from Spain, Latin American Spanish translators might feel like they are sharing their parents’ attention with 20 siblings.
 It’s extremely difficult to be able to cater to so many different variants of the same language.
 The good thing is that Latin American audiences are used to consuming “neutral Spanish” through subtitles and dubbing of almost all audiovisual content.
 The tricky part is that, as translators, we are devoid of using regionalisms, slang, and cultural references that help spice up the language – they make it more fun and relatable.
 So Latin American Spanish translators are always walking the fine line between being neutral enough to be understood by everyone and being interesting enough so as not to provide a “washed up” version of the original.
 This particular game was not different in that sense, the translation team worked hard to walk that fine line.
 I would say that the more experienced you get with this type of work, the more ways you end up finding to make it work and it does feel amazing when you land that perfect phrase that feels natural and neutral at the same time.
 It’s those sorts of victories that make your work as a translator very rewarding.